 Born to Dutch parents, Alex Wijnen always had a special connection to Europe.
 She went to Kindergarten in Denmark, entered grade school in Germany, and attended middle school in the Netherlands.
 In fact, she picked up a love for antiques early in life as she strolled across flea markets in Germany and brocantes in Holland.
 After moving to the US to finish high school, Alex’s love for European antiques deepened as all these wonderful old items reminded her of her childhood spent in Europe.

-What simply started as a destash project has nowdays blossomed into a full-fledged antiques business that includes an international customer base and trips overseas to procure the unique European antiques you can find on Attic Antics.
+What simply started as a destash project has nowadays blossomed into a full-fledged antique business that includes an international customer base and trips overseas to procure the unique European antiques you can find on Attic Antics.